Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

-This objective involves an evaluation of the experiments objectives, outputs, and overarching goals have been achieved, alongside a detailed review of how the planned activities were implemented in practice.
-By meticulously examining the alignment between planned and actual activities, the assessment will not only highlight the project's accomplishments and areas of strength but also uncover any discrepancies or challenges encountered along the way.
+This objective involves an evaluation of the experiment’s objectives, outputs, and overarching goals have been achieved, alongside a detailed review of how the planned activities were implemented in practice.
+By meticulously examining the alignment between planned and actual activities, the assessment will not only highlight the thematic co-exploration's accomplishments and areas of strength but also uncover any discrepancies or challenges encountered along the way.
 Furthermore, this process is instrumental in identifying valuable opportunities for learning and improvement, facilitating a reflective analysis that can inform future initiatives.

 ### How can we achieve it?

 - Implement the evaluation strategy planned sketched in “Phase 1 Preparing” and refined in “Phase 2 Designing” (defined KPIs and mechanisms for their assessment).

-- Facilitate spaces for collective reflection about barriers and enablers during the preparing, designing, and Experimenting phases.
+- Facilitate spaces for collective reflection about barriers and enablers encountered during the Preparing, Designing, and Experimenting phases.
 Include all participants involved (PST members, pilot owners, Core Group, and Observers).

-- Think on the second iteration objective, goals, and outputs.
+- Think on the possible following iteration objective, goals, and outputs.
 Identify possibilities to mitigate or overcome barriers and enhance enablers based on what have you have learned so far.
 Adapt or change your thematic co-exploration specification, work plan or other planning strategies in place for future GO activities.

 ### Resources
 TBD